 The design of X-Icon has benefitted tremendously from group discussion both within and without the Icon Project and can be considered a group effort.
-In addition to the author, the primary contributors to X-Icon's design are Ralph Griswold and Gregg Townsend.
-After its initial conception, they made very substantial improvements in X-Icon's usability and usefulness.
-Additional persons who contributed X-Icon design ideas include Ken Walker, Nick Kline, and Jon Lipp.
+In addition to the authors, the primary contributor to X-Icon's design is Ralph Griswold.
+Additional persons who contributed X-Icon design ideas include Darren Merrill, Ken Walker, Nick Kline, and Jon Lipp.

 The implementation has been improved by several persons.
 Darren Merrill ported X-Icon to OS/2 Presentation Manager.
-Gregg Townsend implemented XDefault() and event modifier key and time interval support, and ferreted out many inconsistencies in the implementation.
 Sandra Miller wrote XDrawCurve(), implemented mutable colors, added icons to Icon, and made numerous other improvements.
 Steve Wampler and Bob Alexander contributed numerous suggestions, bug reports, and inspirational program examples.